citusdata/citus_docs/develop/reference_ddl.rst

 .. code-block:: postgres

-  -- assumining store_id is the distribution column
+  -- assuming store_id is the distribution column
   -- for products, and that it has type integer

   ALTER TABLE products
   ALTER COLUMN store_id TYPE text;

   /*
-  ERROR:  XX000: cannot execute ALTER TABLE command involving partition column
+  ERROR:  cannot execute ALTER TABLE command involving partition column */
-  LOCATION:  ErrorIfUnsupportedAlterTableStmt, multi_utility.c:2150
-  */

 However there's a workaround of re-creating the distributed table.
 See :ref:`change_dist_col`.